pablocarderam/opqua/README.md

 Create plot with counts for pathogen genomes or resistance vs. time.

-Creates a line or stacked line plot with dynamics of the pathogen strains or protection sequences across selected populations in the model, with one line for each pathogen genome or protection sequence being shown.s
+Creates a line or stacked line plot with dynamics of the pathogen strains or immunity sequences across selected populations in the model, with one line for each pathogen genome or immunity sequence being shown.s

 Of note: sum of totals for all sequences in one time point does not